-Inquiry concerning these tests should be directed to a high school guidance office or one of the following websites: CollegeBoard, DANTES, or International Baccalaureate.
-Students may also contact the OKWU Student Success Center (SSC) at 918-335-6296 or ssc@okwu.edu for questions about using OKWU's testing center.
+Inquiry concerning these tests should be directed to a high school guidance office or one of the following websites: ACE, CollegeBoard, DANTES, International Baccalaureate, or Straigherline.
+Students may also contact the OKWU Student Success Center (SSC) at 918-335-6296 or SSC@okwu.edu for questions about using OKWU's testing center.